apex/gh-polls/Readme.md

 These polls work by pasting individual markdown SVG images into your issue, each wrapped with a link that tracks a vote.
 A single vote per IP is allowed for a given poll, which are stored in DynamoDB.

 What do they look like?
 The poll above is live, click one out and give it a try!
-Please don't abuse it or I'll have to take it down :), and I will find you.

 ## Installation